glevand/web-switch/device-info/README.md

-Files in this directory are product manuals downloaded from Internet sites and archived here for convinience.
+The files in this directory are product manuals downloaded from Internet sites and archived here for convinience.
 They are not covered by the [MIT Plus License](https://github.com/glevand/audx/blob/master/mit-plus-license.txt) of the [Web Switch Project](https://github.com/glevand/web-switch).
 See each